STD Testing Online: How to Get Tested Privately in 2026

 Panel Tests Included Price Range Best For

-Comprehensive Panel (8 tests) HIV, herpes 1 & 2, chlamydia, gonorrhea, syphilis, hepatitis B, hepatitis C $169–$229 Thorough screening
+Comprehensive Panel (8 tests) HIV, herpes 1 & 2, chlamydia, gonorrhea, syphilis, hepatitis B, hepatitis C $169–$229 New relationship or thorough check

 Ready to get tested?
 Browse STD test panels and individual tests with same-day lab ordering.